tmcode7/Array-Cardio-1/README.md

 # Array-Cardio-1
 Going over Javascript fundamentals

-.filter; loops a function and returns specific value .map; takes an input and returns same lenght of array .sort; compares two items to find whih of hem ha a greater value .reduce; gives a total of instances in an array
+.filter; loops over a function and returns specific value .map; takes an input and returns same lenght of array .sort; compares two items to find which of them has a greater value .reduce; gives a total of instances in an array

 Return x value from a site
 const category = document.querySelector('.mwcategory')
-const links = Array.from(category.querySelectorAll('a')) //select all links on a page and returns an array of what we need
+const links = Array.from(category.querySelectorAll('a')) //selects all links on a page and returns an array of what we need

 const de = links
             .map(link => link.textContent)